RSE-Sheffield/pando-python/episodes/optimisation-memory.md

 This is even visible outside of your own code.
 If you try to upload/download 1 GB to HPC.
 The transfer will be significantly faster, assuming good internet bandwidth, if that's a single file rather than thousands.

 The below example code runs a small benchmark, whereby 10MB is written to disk and read back whilst being timed.
-In one case this is as a single file, and the other, 1000 file segments.
+In one case this is as a single file, and in the other, 1000 file segments.

 ```python
 import os, time